sakib1416/football-fever/README.md

 ## Feature

-It has almost everything which was asked on the assignment
+It has almost everything without the social icons and proper designing which was asked on the assignment.

 Netlify link: https://inspiring-heisenberg-d0eefd.netlify.app/